-This fellowship will be offered from the academic year 2021 as an ACGME accredited, one-year program.
+This fellowship was launched in the academic year 2021 as an ACGME accredited, one-year program.
 Up to two positions are available for applicants who have successfully completed an adult or pediatric neurology residency in the United States.
 Applicants should note that our department also offers a separate clinical neurophysiology fellowship of dual training in EEG and EMG.
 Some applicants may be in interested in a 2-year program that combines a first year of clinical neurophysiology with a second year of epilepsy training.

-The epilepsy fellowship will impart proficiency in all aspects of clinical epilepsy in both outpatient and inpatient settings and diagnostic neurophysiologic evaluation, such as routine EEG, ICU-EEG, and the video-EEG of refractory epilepsy including intracranial monitoring.
-Fellows will be exposed to SEEG planning and interpretation, intraoperative electrocorticography and extraoperative stimulation mapping.
-Training will also include exposure to advanced epilepsy-oriented neuroimaging (MRI, fMRI, PET, SPECT), neuropsychology evaluation (including Wada testing), our newly-established transcranial magnetic stimulation (TMS) service.
+The epilepsy fellowship will impart proficiency in all aspects of clinical epilepsy in both outpatient and inpatient settings and diagnostic neurophysiologic evaluation, such as routine EEG, ICU-EEG, and the video-EEG of paroxysmal spells and refractory epilepsy.
+Advanced training includes intracranial EEG (stereo-electroencephalography; SEEG) planning and interpretation, intraoperative electrocorticography and extraoperative stimulation mapping.
+Fellows gain experience of epilepsy-oriented neuroimaging (3T MRI, fMRI, DWI-tractography, PET, SPECT), the neuropsychology of epilepsy (including Wada testing), and our newly-established transcranial magnetic stimulation (TMS) service.
 Magnetoencephalography (MEG) is anticipated in the near future.
 Rotation with our pediatric epilepsy service is an essential part of the fellowship schedule.
 Fellows also have a weekly longitudinal outpatient clinic where they follow their own patients under faculty supervision.

 The epilepsy program at the University of Florida is a level IV NAEC Epilepsy Center that serves over 5000 patients each year.
-More than 3000 inpatient and outpatient EEGs are performed each year, including an ICU EEG program that operates in a 30-bed neuro-ICU in addition to medical and surgical ICUs.
-Our state-of-the-art adult EMU is equipped with 8 hard wired beds and admits more than 25 patients each month.
-The separate pediatric EMU has 4 hard wired beds.
-We have a high volume of complex refractory epilepsy with a busy stereo-EEG service for pre-surgical patients who later undergo traditional cranial resective epilepsy surgery procedures, laser interstitial thermocoagulation therapy (LITT) or responsive neurostimulation (RNS; NeuroPace).
+More than 3000 inpatient and outpatient EEGs are performed each year, including an ICU EEG program that supports a 30-bed neuro-ICU in addition to medical and surgical ICUs.
+The state-of-the-art adult EMU is equipped with 8 hard wired beds that evaluates >200 patients a year; a separate pediatric EMU has 4 hard wired beds.
+We have a high volume of complex refractory epilepsy with a busy SEEG service for pre-surgical patients who later undergo traditional cranial resective epilepsy surgery procedures, laser interstitial thermocoagulation therapy (LITT) or responsive (RNS) or open-loop neurostimulation (DBS).
 We also serve a large population of patients implanted with vagus nerve stimulators (VNS).
-Didactic opportunities include a weekly multidisciplinary Epilepsy Management Conference, weekly multidisciplinary SEEG conference, daily neurology resident noon conference, weekly departmental grand rounds, and wide choice of other academic meetings at the University of Florida.
+Didactic opportunities include a weekly multidisciplinary Epilepsy Management Conference, weekly SEEG conference, daily neurology resident noon conference, weekly departmental grand rounds, and wide choice of other academic meetings on campus.
 Research opportunities abound in all fields relevant to clinical epilepsy – e.g. pharmacology, electrophysiology, imaging, health outcome, epidemiology and descriptive case series.
 Division faculty currently have active research collaborations with scientists in bioengineering, electrical engineering, neurogenetics and dietetics.